codycarroll/birdsense_TNC/README.md

   2. Enable Google Drive API for the Google Cloud Project setup from the previous step.
   3. Grant the Google Drive folder/file access to the Service Account just set up using the Service Account email.
   4. Copy the Google Drive folder/file id from the URL.
-  5. Save the JSON key content as a repo secrets with the Name GDRIVE_AUTH under the repo Settings.
+  5. Save the JSON key content as a repo secret with the Name GDRIVE_AUTH under the repo Settings.

 Instead of the Google Python Quickstart, the [Ben James blog](https://blog.benjames.io/2020/09/13/authorise-your-python-google-drive-api-the-easy-way/) provides an instruction to set up JSON token as an environment variable(repo secret).

-After setting up the service accounts for GEE and Google Drive authentications, your service accounts will be similar to below:
+After setting up the service accounts for GEE and Google Drive authentications, your service accounts will be similar as below:

 <img src = "images/accounts.png" width = "80%" height = "80%" />

 ### DataPane Authentication
 An API token is required to access DataPane and generate a dashboard report on [DataPane](https://datapane.com/).
 Follow the instruction below and set DataPane API key in repo secrets:

-  1. Create a DataPane account use the [link](https://cloud.datapane.com/accounts/signup/) and login
+  1. Create a DataPane account using the [link](https://cloud.datapane.com/accounts/signup/) and log in
   2. Go to Getting started => LOGIN TO DATAPANE (Login with your API key) and copy the API Token.
 Or you can find the token in your [DataPane profile](https://cloud.datapane.com/settings/).
   3. Add the API token as a repo secret with the Name DATAPANE_TOKEN